Institute of Student Employers

 The Institute of Student Employers (ISE) is an independent, not-for-profit professional body that represents over 750 organisations which recruit and develop graduates in the United Kingdom.

-The ISE was first established in October 1968, and is also one of the founding members of the International Network of Graduate Recruitment and Development Associations (INGRADA).
+ISE was first established in October 1968, and is also one of the founding members of the International Network of Graduate Recruitment and Development Associations (INGRADA).
 Its offices are based in London.

 Research

-The ISE publishes a biannual Graduate Recruitment survey, which examines the current state of the graduate jobs market, based on responses from over 200 employers.

-Other significant areas of research include work-life balance, and the so-called ‘hidden talent pool’ of graduates not in work or training immediately after graduation.

-In June 2012, ISE was also awarded seed funding from the Department for Business, Innovation and Skills (BIS) to work in partnership with Association of Graduate Careers Advisory Services (AGCAS) in implementing recommendations suggested by the Wilson Review Of Business-University Collaboration.
+ISE publishes two flagship reports each year the Student Recruitment Survey and the Student Development Survey from the largest group of early talent employers in the UK.

+It also produces pulse surveys, guides, toolkits and weekly Insights articles for its members and limited access for the public.
+It is frequently asked for comment on the student employment landscape from the press.

 Publications and Events

-The ISE publishes all content online via its Knowledge Hub, having stopped printing the Student Employer magazine in journal format.
+ISE publishes all content online via its Knowledge Hub, having stopped printing the Student Employer magazine in journal format.
 The ISE continues to distribute a weekly email newsletter.

-The ISE also hosts an annual three-day Conference for graduate recruitment professionals, where winners of the yearly ISE Awards are announced.
-Recent winners include Ernst & Young, Allen & Overy, and The University of Exeter.
+ISE also hosts an annual two-day conference for student recruitment professionals, the Student Recruitment Conference where winners of the yearly ISE Awards are announced.

+ISE hosts many other events including the annual ISE Apprenticeships Conference and ISE Student Development Conference, plus webinars, member forums and courses.